Antoinette Konikow: Political career

 Antoinette Konikow was politically active from an early age, joining the Socialist Labor Party of America (SLP) in 1893 and writing and speaking on the organization's behalf.
 She was a delegate to the organization's 1896 National Convention at which it determined to establish the dual union to the American Federation of Labor, the Socialist Trade and Labor Alliance.

 Konikow also worked closely with the Boston Workman's Circle (Yiddish: אַרבעטער־רינג, Arbeter Ring), a socialist Jewish social aid organization.
 In order to participate in the organization, Konikow learned Yiddish, one of five languages which she learned in her lifetime.

 She left the SLP in 1897 over what she believed to be the narrow and dogmatic policies of the organization.
 Instead, Konikow cast her lot with the Social Democracy of America headed by Eugene V. Debs and Victor L. Berger, going so far as to sign a petition to the Massachusetts SLP convention inviting it to merge with the fledgling Chicago group.
 For her trouble the May 1898 Massachusetts State Convention of the SLP saw fit to formally expel Konikow from the organization.

 Konikow followed Debs and Berger in an 1898 split which established the Social Democratic Party of America and in 1901 became a founding member the Socialist Party of America (SPA) when that organization was created through a merger of the Social Democratic Party and an Eastern organization by the same name composed of former SLP dissidents.

 Konikow was a delegate to the SPA's 1908 National Convention, and was later instrumental in the establishment of several Socialist Sunday Schools, institutions designed to train working class children in socialist principles and ethics as an alternative to religious instruction.

 When the Socialist Party split at its 1919 Emergency National Convention, Konikow cast her lot with the Communist Party of America (CPA), in which the radical foreign language federations of the old SP played a large role.
 Konikow participated as a delegate to the founding convention of the CPA in Chicago in September 1919.

+Cover of Konikow's landmark 1923 birth control pamphlet, Voluntary Motherhood — signed "by a woman physician" for legal reasons.